 Describe the regulation of the practice of dentistry, the local legal framework (of the country or organisation) and the various codes of practice related to dentistry, including the requirement to be registered with an appropriate regulatory body

-Discuss the implications of, and be able to comply with, general legislation or regulation in areas such as health and safety legislation, infection prevention and control procedures, data protection and the use of ionising radiation
+Discuss the implications of, and be able to comply with, general legislation or regulation in areas such as health and safety legislation, infection prevention and control procedures, data protection, the use of ionising radiation and sustainability.

 Professional behaviour can be understood as the manner in which one reflects on and reconciles different aspects of professional practice, demonstrating acceptance of professional responsibility and accountability.
 It is an overarching competence which must permeate all aspects of good dental practice and is manifested in the manner in which high‐quality oral healthcare is provided.
 Eleven learning outcomes have been identified by the GED to which a graduating dentist must be able to demonstrate.